aeroview/typura/README.md

 - No dependencies
 - 100% test coverage

-**😀 User-friendly & defensive**
+**😀 User-friendly & powerful**

 - Native Typescript support with readable types
 - Easy-to-use declarative & functional API
-- Client-friendly, structured error messages
+- Client-friendly, predictable, & structured error messages
-- Works great on the server and in the browser
+- Works great both on the server and in the browser
 - Composable and extensible with custom predicates

 **🔋 Batteries included**

-- Email, urls, uuids, enums, passwords, and more
+- Built-in support for email, urls, uuids, regex, enums, passwords, and more!

 # Installation